jaxio/generated-projects/jpa2-backend/src/main/resources/localization/domain/README.txt

 # Template pack-backend-jpa:src/main/resources/localization/domain/README.p.vm.txt
 #

 This folder contains Resources file for entities.
-Note that each base file must be declared in the Spring configuration file applicationContext.xml
+Note that each base file must be declared in the Spring configuration MessageSourceConfiguration Java class.